 We have more on the Lakers:

-- Jake LaRavia contributed 10 points and three assists against the Warriors and he’s “already pretty comfortable with the role that I have” with his new team, Dave McMenamin of ESPN tweets.
-LaRavia left the Grizzlies and signed a two-year deal with the Lakers at the start of free agency.
+- Jake LaRavia contributed 10 points and three assists against the Warriors and said he’s “already pretty comfortable with the role that I have” with his new team, Dave McMenamin of ESPN tweets.
+LaRavia left the Kings and signed a two-year deal with the Lakers at the start of free agency.

 - Marcus Smart participated in the live play portions of practice on Tuesday, per coach JJ Redick, Khobi Price of the Orange County Register tweets.
 Smart has been limited in camp due to Achilles tendinopathy.
 “He looked great.
 He was moving great,” forward Jarred Vanderbilt said, per Broderick Turner of the Los Angeles Times.
 “But like I said, his main power is that he’s vocal.
 So being able to help the guys.
 Communicate, that’s a big part of defense also.
 Being physical is one of them, but also being vocal, being able to communicate.
 I think he does both at a very high level.
 So, he can definitely help us on that end of the floor.”
 Smart signed with the Lakers after getting bought out by Washington.